 As the act 'decriminalises' waste receptacle offences, it is no longer possible in England to prosecute individuals for failure to comply with the Environmental Protection Act 1990.
-The FPN level of charge has also been reduced from £100 to a scale of between £60 and £80, with an early payment amount of no less than £40.
+The FPN level of charge has been set at £100 with an early payment amount of £75.
 Unpaid FPNs are recovered summarily as civil debt.